 - Gastrointestinal discomfort

 - Unexplained weight loss

 - Early satiety (feel full quickly when eating)

 - Shortness of breath

-The diagnosis of ovarian carcinoma is made by pathologic (laboratory) review of tissue under a microscope.
+The diagnosis of ovarian cancer is made by pathologic (laboratory) review of tissue under a microscope.
 Tests pre-operatively can help determine if surgery is needed.
 An ultrasound can sometimes help identify a solid vs. cystic or simple vs. complex mass.
 A CT or PET scan may help determine the extent or spread of disease.
-A CA 125 tumor marker is a blood test that is elevated in eight out of ten women with advanced ovarian cancer but can be falsely elevated in benign conditions and, therefore, is not a good screening tool for ovarian cancer.
+A CA-125 tumor marker is a blood test that is elevated in eight out of ten women with advanced ovarian cancer but can be falsely elevated in benign conditions and, therefore, is not a good screening tool for ovarian cancer.

-Surgical exploration and appropriate staging procedures are required including removal of the ovaries, tubes and uterus along with removal of abnormal tissues which may include a section of bowel, appendix, omentum, and lymph nodes.
-Fluid within the abdomen may be removed and is called peritoneal washings or cytology to look for malignant cells.
+Surgical exploration and appropriate staging procedures are required, including removal of the ovaries, tubes and uterus along with removal of abnormal tissues which may include a section of bowel, appendix, omentum, and lymph nodes.
+Fluid within the abdomen may be removed and is called peritoneal washings, or cytology, to look for malignant cells.
 This process is called staging and is used to determine if the cancer has spread, which is important in treatment planning, and follow-up.
 In women with advanced cancer, removal of as much tumor as possible is the ultimate goal.
 Optimal tumor debulking is defined as leaving behind no tumor implant greater than 5mm.
 A colostomy may be necessary in some advanced cases of ovarian cancer.
-In advanced recurrent cancer, surgery is sometimes required to remove the cancerous growth or relieve obstruction of the bowels.
+In advanced recurrent cancer, surgery is sometimes required to remove the cancerous growth or relieve obstruction of the bowel.

 - Upon completion of the initial course of chemotherapy, if there remains evidence of disease, a 2nd line therapy may be administered.